-Today, it’s still very common to find salted cod in almost all food stores in Spain.
-While salted cod is the traditional main ingredient for this dish, not everyone has access to it, so we can make this dish with fresh or frozen fish.
+Today, it's still very common to find salted cod in almost all food stores in Spain.
+While salted cod is the traditional main ingredient for this dish, not everyone has access to it.
+The good news is that we can make this dish with fresh or frozen fish.

-- Olive oil– to get closer to what a traditional Spanish recipe should be, a good quality extra virgin olive oil is good to have around.
-However, if you do not have olive oil, use a vegetable oil, like sun flower oil, for example.
+- Olive oil- To get closer to what a traditional Spanish recipe should be, a good quality extra virgin olive oil is good to have around.
+However, if you do not have olive oil, use vegetable oil, like sunflower oil.

-- Cod file – if you are one of the lucky ones who has access to fresh fish, go for it, as there is nothing better than a dish made with fresh ingredients.
+- Cod file - if you are one of the lucky ones with access to fresh fish, go for it, as there is nothing better than a dish made with fresh ingredients.
 I know, though, that many of you cannot buy fresh fish always, so frozen cod is perfectly acceptable.
-I am one of these people who shops a lot at Trader Joe’s and this is where I buy my frozen fish supply.
+I am one of these people who shops a lot at Trader Joe's, and this is where I buy my frozen fish supply.
 Any white fish would also work.

-- All purpose flour– you need only a few tablespoons, as you will use it to fry the fish before it goes in the tomato sauce.
+- All-purpose flour- you need only a few tablespoons, as you will use it to fry the fish before it goes into the tomato sauce.